Loving (2016 film): Accolades

 Loving has received numerous awards and nominations.
 It had been selected to compete for the Palme d'Or at the Cannes Film Festival.
 It received two nominations at the 74th Golden Globe Awards for Best Actor for Edgerton, and Best Actress for Negga.
 Negga also received a nomination for Best Actress at the 89th Academy Awards, and a nomination for BAFTA Rising Star Award at the 70th British Academy Film Awards.
-When the SAG-AFTRA announced the nominations honoring the best achievements in film on December 14, many media, including The Hollywood Reporter, Variety, Entertainment Weekly, USA Today, TheWrap, and Indiewire, slammed Loving's omission as a "snub."
+When the SAG-AFTRA announced the nominations honoring the best achievements in film on December 14, many media, including The Hollywood Reporter, Variety, Entertainment Weekly, USA Today, TheWrap, and Indiewire, criticized Loving's omission.
 In addition to several awards and nominations, Loving has been named as one of the best films of 2016 by various ongoing critics, appearing on several critics' end-of-year lists.